tavi22/RecapApp/README.md

 # Recap

-Recap is an online clothing store backend using Asp.NET
+Recap is an online clothing store backend application using Asp.NET